 Qualified students may also choose to take at least one regular Univ. of Cádiz course.
 In addition, students will have the opportunity to undertake independent study projects and honors coursework under the supervision of our UCA faculty and the program's Resident Director.
 Credit for these projects will vary in accord with the scope and difficulty of each project.
 Occasionally, qualified students may choose to undertake practice teaching (of English) at the K-7 or university level.

-In addition to regular classes, students will have the opportunity to participate in a number of excursions through southern Spain and Portugal, depending on semester attended and personal interest:
+In addition to regular classes, students will have the opportunity to participate in a number of excursions through southern Spain, depending on personal interest:

 - Ronda, Spain (1 day, September)